Leading U.S. senator accuses Saudi prince of ordering Khashoggi killing

 “The MbS figure is to me toxic.
 He can never be a world leader on the world stage.”

 Saudi Arabia denies that it had any role in Khashoggi’s disappearance.
-But last week, 22 senators triggered a U.S. investigation of whether human rights sanctions should be imposed over the disappearance of Khashoggi.
+But last week, 22 senators triggered a U.S. investigation of whether human rights sanctions should be imposed over the disappearance.

-Graham said he did not know what Trump was going to do about the incident, which involves the United States’ close but complicated relationship with Saudi Arabia.

-“I know what I’m going to do.
-I’m going to sanction the hell out of Saudi Arabia,” Graham said.
-“I feel personally offended.
-They have nothing but contempt for us.
-Why would you put a guy like me and the president and in this box after all the president has done?
-This guy’s gotta go.”

 Trump has taken a less aggressive stance toward the Saudis, suggesting on Monday after speaking with Saudi King Salman that perhaps “rogue killers” were behind the disappearance of Khashoggi, a sharp critic of the crown prince.